Frequently asked questions are available below or as a print-ready version on the right side of the page.

 If your water comes from a private well, you are responsible for ensuring that it is safe to drink.
 Because nitrate is colorless and odorless, the surest way to tell if you have nitrate in your water is to have it tested.
 The district encourages private wells owners to test their well water annually or more frequently if there is a change in taste, odor, or appearance.

 The district recommends that any water quality samples be analyzed by a state-certified laboratory.
-A list of certified laboratories is available on the district website at www.valleywater.org.
+A list of local certified laboratories is available here.

 What do the results of my water test mean?